Tufts-University/Denoising2PImages/README.md

     - You **must** specify which model you are trying to train
     - *rcan*
     - *care*
+    - *wunet*
     - *resnet*
     - *srgan* (NOTE: SRGAN uses CARE for Content-Loss calculations instead of VGG19, please ensure you have CARE weights saved as **CARE_Pretrained.hdf5** in the path)
     - [`CARE_Pretrained.hdf5`](CARE_Pretrained.hdf5) weights for the CARE architecture used here are available on this repository
 - `Model_Name` (string):
     - Specify the name of the model you are training.
 Good notion includes information about specific parameters used i.e.: 'NADH_CAREModel_SSIMR2Loss_alpha_p5_wavelet_bior1p1'
-    - Here, we include what type of data the model will be trained on (NADH or FAD), which model (CARE or RCAN), which loss function (see below), the alpha level of each weight included, if wavelet trandorm will be used and if so which type, and which training/validation seed will be used
+    - Here, we include what type of data the model will be trained on (NADH or FAD), which model (CARE, WUNET, SRGAN, or RCAN), which loss function (see below), the alpha level of each weight included, if wavelet tranform will be used (use *wunet*) and if so which type, and which training/validation seed will be used
 - `cwd` (string):
     - List the path where the data (.npz) files are stored for training **(default = ' ')**
 - `nadh_data` (string):